cheesoup/GRPH/_posts/2021-10-30-arbitrary-wavemorphing.md

 }
 {% endhighlight %}

-This is the main section of morph algorithm.
-It starts by creating a fifth waveform from the phase signal, a non-bandlimited (basic) triangle wave wrapped by -0.5 and 0.5.
+This is the main section of the morph algorithm.
+It starts by creating a fifth waveform from the phase signal.
+This new waveform is a non-bandlimited (basic) triangle wave wrapped by -0.5 and 0.5.
 The function then linearly interpolates between the approximated arcsin values calculated beforehand.
 Though there are other methods to interpolate between functions, I think sticking to a simple crossfade is probably the cheapest option in this situation.
-From there, the resulting signal (labeled as `shape`) is attenuated based on a value controlled by the user.
+From there, the resulting mixed signal (labeled as `shape`) is attenuated based on a value controlled by the user.
 The signal is then applied to the basic triangle wave.
 After integration the cosine of the resulting signal is calculated.

 When the shape signal is fully attenuated, the function produces a cosine wave.
 The more of the shape signal is integrated the more the cosine wave will take the form of the arbitrary waveform we plugged in.
-In the case of the above implementation, the arbitrary waveform is some linear interpolation of a triangle, sawtooth, pulse, and exponential wave.
+In the case of the above implementation, the arbitrary waveform is some linear interpolation (i.e. crossfaded signal) of a triangle, sawtooth, pulse, and exponential wave.

 That's basically the jist of what's going on here.
 Again, I don't fully understand it (I wish I did).
-It's a bit late, so I'll probably end up writing about anti-aliasing another.
-I'll link it in this post later.
+It's a bit late, so I'll probably end up writing about anti-aliasing another time.
+I'll link it in this post when I get around to it.